 Over the past twenty five years we have been very lucky in obtaining capital grants and receiving donations to carry out major repairs and restorations to the church.

 However, paying the day to day costs for a large medieval Grade I listed building is no easy task.
 The running costs – including utilities and insurance – amount to over £12,000 p.a.
-In addition, the cost of our share of a part time priest to take Sunday worship, baptisms and school services, be available for weddings and funerals and visit the sick and needy cost nearly £18,000 in 2017.
+In addition, the cost of our share of a part time priest to take Sunday worship, baptisms and school services, be available for weddings and funerals and visit the sick and needy cost around £19,000 in 2020.

 We have a small and generous group of regular givers and a fantastic group who organise lots of successful fundraising events.
 However, this is not enough to break even.